 The JAN study has been on-going since 2004.
-JAN, in partnership with the University of Iowa’s Law, Health Policy, and Disability Center (LHPDC), interviewed 1,182 employers between January 2004 and December 2006.
-In addition, JAN, in partnership with the West Virginia University School of Applied Social Sciences (SASS), interviewed 723 employers between June 28, 2008, and July 31, 2012.
+JAN, in partnership with the University of Iowa's Law, Health Policy, and Disability Center (LHPDC), interviewed 1,182 employers between January 2004 and December 2006.
+In addition, JAN, in partnership with the West Virginia University School of Social Work (formerly School of Applied Social Sciences), interviewed 807 employers between June 28, 2008, and July 31, 2014.
 Employers in the JAN study represented a range of industry sectors and sizes and contacted JAN for information about workplace accommodations, the ADA, or both.
 Approximately eight weeks after their initial contact, the employers were asked a series of questions about the situation they discussed with JAN and the quality of the services JAN provided.

 The study results consistently showed that the benefits employers receive from making workplace accommodations far outweigh the low cost.
 Employers reported that providing accommodations resulted in such benefits as retaining valuable employees, improving productivity and morale, reducing workers' compensation and training costs, and improving company diversity.
 These benefits were obtained with little investment.
 The employers in the study reported that a high percentage (57%) of accommodations cost absolutely nothing to make, while the rest typically cost only $500.

-And to top off these positive results about the cost and benefits of workplace accommodation, the employers in the study also reported that JAN understood their needs and provided information that met their needs.
-In addition, 99% of employers stated that they would use JAN services again for assistance with workplace accommodations.
+And to top off these positive results about the cost and benefits of workplace accommodations, the employers in the study also reported that JAN understood their needs and provided information that met their needs.
+In addition, 100% of employers stated that they would use JAN services again for assistance with workplace accommodations.

 What is the bottom line?
 Workplace accommodations are low cost and high impact, and JAN can help employers make them, free of charge.